Arnica CO2-to Extract – Organic

 - Cultivation: Certified Organic

-About the Oil: This Arnica CO2 oil for use in topical formulations is great for sore muscles, joints, and inflamed skin.
+About the Oil: Arnica CO2 ‘Total’ Extract can be used in topical formulations and is great for sore muscles, joints, and inflamed skin.

 Note: CO2 extracts generally include some larger molecules compared to their steam-distilled counterparts.
 Some may not be suitable for use in a diffuser.
 Learn more about CO2 extracts on our Making Essential Oils page.